watermark-lab/WaterMarkIt/README.md

   - Opacity
   - Trademark
   - DPI

-- **Multithreading**: Leverages a thread pool for efficient watermarking.
-Particularly useful for the `WatermarkMethod.DRAW` approach and multi-page files such as PDFs, enabling parallel watermarking with a separate thread for each page.
 - **Supported Formats**:
   - PDF
   - JPEG
   - PNG
   - TIFF
   - BMP

-- **Types of Watermarks**:
-  - Text-based watermarks
-  - Image-based watermarks
+- **Unremovable Watermarks**: Ensures that watermarks applied to PDF files are designed to be unremovable.
+The library provides the `WatermarkingMethod.DRAW` method to address the issue, whereas the `WatermarkingMethod.OVERLAY` one adds a separate layer that can be easily removed.

+- **Multithreading**: Leverages a thread pool for efficient watermarking.
+Particularly useful for the `WatermarkingMethod.DRAW` approach and multi-page files such as PDFs, enabling parallel watermarking with a separate thread for each page.

 ## Getting Started